-Our mission is to strive for better, cooler times in the quality of our beer and our lives.
-By handcrafting the highest quality premium beers that convey our passion for an active Montana outdoor lifestyle and producing and packaging them in environmentally sensitive ways, we expect to grow a community of beer drinkers and thinkers that can help cool our warming world.
+Our mission is to match the quality of our beers to the quality of the Montana outdoor experience.
+Put in beer geek parlance: We live to pair our world class beers with Montana’s world class outdoors.
+By handcrafting the highest quality premium beers that convey our passion for an active Montana outdoor lifestyle, and producing and packaging them in environmentally sensitive ways, we expect to grow a community of beer drinkers and thinkers that can help cool our warming world.
 We are… In Search of Cooler Times®.

 Rooted in History, Poised for the Future

 In 1999, KettleHouse along with Himmelberger Brewing and the now defunct Kessler Brewing lobbied the Montana State Legislature to legalize on-premise consumption of beers.
 Customer could now enjoy 48 oz per person per day before 8 pm.
 We soon became the first brewery to charge for a pint of beer in our tasting room.
 The change in law transitioned us into a small microbrewery and neighborhood taproom.
 While folks who brewed in the early days sure remember them fondly, it was the “taproom exception” that kept us in business.